OpenPrinting/cups-filters/README.txt

     See the "LICENSE.txt" files for legal information.

+IMAGE PRINTING DEFAULT CHANGED TO "SCALE TO FIT"

+    Compared to the PostScript-based original CUPS filters there is a change of deafults: The imagetopdf and imagetoraster filters print in "scale-to-fit" mode (image is scaled to fill one page but nothing of the image being cut off) by default.

+    This is done to support photo printing via AirPrint.
+The photo apps on Apple's iOS devices send print jobs as JPEG images and do not allow to set any options like "scaling" or the page size.
+With "scale-to-fit" mode set by default, the iOS photos come out on one page, as expected.

+    To get back to the old behavior, supply one of the options "nofitplot" "filplot=Off", "nofit-to-page", or "fit-to-page=Off".

 POSTSCRIPT PRINTING DEBUG MODE

     If you use CUPS with this package and a PostScript printer then